FAQs

 • What is the UK Longitudinal Linkage Collaboration?

-• The UK Longitudinal Linkage Collaboration (UK LLC) is a UK government-funded initiative that will help researchers investigate the effects of COVID-19 and its implications for public health policy.
-It is part of the National Core Studies, a major UK government-funded research initiative.
+• The UK Longitudinal Linkage Collaboration (UK LLC) was set up as a UK government-funded initiative to help researchers investigate the effects of COVID-19 and its implications for public health policy.
+UK LLC is working to widen the scope beyond COVID-19 research so that the data can be used for any research that benefits the public.

 Across the UK, thousands of people are taking part in longitudinal studies like BCS70, which follow participants over time.
 At the Centre for Longitudinal Studies (CLS), we run four studies – the 1958 National Child Development Study, BCS70, Next Steps, and Child of the New Century (also known as the Millennium Cohort Study).
 There are many other studies in the UK, similar to these.
 Among others, these include, Avon Longitudinal Study of Parents and Children, Generation Scotland, National Survey of Health and Development, Southall and Brent Revisited, Twins UK, UK Biobank and Understanding Society.